 A red eye is caused by the expansion of blood vessels on the white part of your eye, known as the sclera.
 This can be caused by a number of conditions, including:

 - environmental irritants such as dust, smoke, fumes and chemicals

 You can see your doctor, optometrist or an ophthalmologist for a diagnosis.
 An optometrist is a trained healthcare provider who diagnoses and manages eye conditions.
 An ophthalmologist is a trained specialist doctor who manages eye conditions and performs eye surgery.

-Your eye care provider will ask you about your symptoms, such as:
+Your eye care provider will ask you about: